State of Sociotype 2025

 Cybernetics theory was developed by MIT cognitive scientist Norbert Wiener, an early AI researcher.
 He proposed that intelligent entities are goal-directed, and organize their behavior around reducing deviations from a goal as they approach it, once they have decided on that goal.
 Cybernetic systems are self-regulating systems, via feedback mechanisms.
 And all organisms try to pursue their goals to allow them to survive and reproduce.

 The goals set the frame.
-They also need to be well-integrated across conscious and also unconscious experience (as it processes are much more extensive than our conscious ones) of the world and relation to it, be viable (realistically possible for you), and sustainable (things that work for you in a long-term or at least relatively long-term).
+They also need to be well-integrated across both conscious and unconscious experiences (as unconscious processes are much more extensive than conscious ones), be viable (realistically possible for you), and sustainable (things that work for you in the long term, or at least the relatively long term).

 Big Five

 The Big Five is one the most scientifically robust frameworks in personality science, grounded in decades of research.
 During the 80s and 90s the field solidified around the consensus that five personality traits known as the Big Five could be well used to describe the major dimensions of personality.
 This is still the most widely used consensus system for personality traits in the field today.
-High compatibility with it (which is already there) is advantageous and proves the quality and accuracy of this new quantitative socionics framework.
+And its high compatibility with modern socionics—which not only enables easy and accurate derivation of a Big Five profile but also aligns with and even surpasses this mainstream consensus in a few scientific metrics—underscores the quality and scientific validity of this new quantitative framework.

-The latest developments in Big Five, such as the introduction of Aspects (ten-factor system), indicate that in some sense 5 factors were not enough and a more complex system is preferable to view personality in a more granular way and get more utility.
+The latest developments in Big Five, such as the introduction of Aspects (ten-factor system), indicate that in some sense 5 factors were not enough and a more complex system is preferable to view personality in a more granular way.
 Interestingly, some of these developments suggest that certain broader understandings present in socionics from its outset are now being examined more in personality psychology.

 Detection of correlational and sensory patterns.